-residence:

-See above; residence requirements are dependent on the status.

-employment rights:

-Person with all these different kinds of status enjoy the same employment rights as domestic workers.
-The strict rule is that they have to be treated alike.

-social welfare and social security rights:

-Social welfare is provided to anybody legally staying in Germany; this is due to a constitutional provision which asks for safeguarding human dignity for everybody and also means basic subsistence.
-There are some technical differences in case of people looking for asylum.
-As from June 1 those provisions for asylum seekers are not applicable in case of Ukraine.
+residence: employment rights: social welfare and social security See above; residence requirements are dependent on the status.
+Persons with all these different kinds of status enjoy the same employment rights as domestic workers.
+The strict rule is that they have to be treated alike. social wehate and social security rights: Social welfare is provided to anybody legally staying in Germany.
+This is due to a constitutional provision which asks to safeguard human dignity for everybody and also means basic subsistence.
+There are some technical differences in the case of people looking for asylum.
+As from 1 June 2022, those provisions for asylum seekers are not applicable in case of Ukraine.
 There is a means test in those cases.

-As far as social security is concerned persons with jobs are treated like domestic workers also in social security.
+As far as social security is concerned, persons with jobs are also treated like domestic workers.